Upland Living Trust & Wills Attorney

 Is a Living Trust or Will Right for You?

-Living trusts and wills serve different purposes.
+Living trusts and wills serve different purposes and preparation of both is a service we offer.
 Both are important to ensure that your wishes are honored when you die or live in a vegetative state.
-They help in preventing family disputes that can end up in courts.
+These documents help in preventing family disputes, unequal asset distribution and real property ending up in probate – which can cost heirs thousands of dollars and years of delays and headache.

-If you need to draft, modify or even dispute a living trust or will, you can contact Moga Law Firm – serving the entire Inland Empire.
-The firm is headed by attorney Scot Moga who has extensive experience in probate and trust administration and estate planning cases in Upland, CA. You can call us today by dialing (909) 931-2444 for a no-obligation initial consultation, or contact us here.
+If you need to draft, modify or even dispute a living trust or will, Moga Law Firm can prepare yours, or your family member’s today. serving the entire Inland Empire.
+The firm is headed by attorney Scot Moga who has extensive experience in preparing Wills, Trusts and Living Trusts in Upland, CA. You can call us today by dialing 909-931-2444 for a no-obligation initial consultation, or contact us here.
 Se habla español.